rafid-2020331095/research-paper-rag-assessment/APPROACH.md

 1. **PDF Extraction Quality**: PDF extraction can be imperfect, especially with complex layouts or equations
 2. **Embedding Model Size**: Chose a smaller model for speed, sacrificing some semantic understanding
-3. **Local LLM Limitations**: Ollama models may have lower quality than cloud alternatives
-4. **Citation Precision**: Citations are based on chunk boundaries, which may not perfectly align with paper structure
+3. **Citation Precision**: Citations are based on chunk boundaries, which may not perfectly align with paper structure
-5. **Query Complexity**: Very complex queries spanning multiple papers may require refinement
+4. **Query Complexity**: Very complex queries spanning multiple papers may require refinement

 ## Future Improvements